nicolas-goudry/earth-view/README.md

 ### `imageDirectory`

-The directory to which background images should be downloaded.
-Should be [formatted in a way understood by systemd](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#Specifiers), e.g., `%h` is the home directory.
+The directory to which background images should be downloaded, relative to `$HOME`. `home.homeDirectory` must be set by your Home Manager configuration.

 > [!IMPORTANT]
 > This option is only available in the Home Manager module, since with the NixOS module we use systemd via the system manager and therefore cannot access the user home directory.